monsterwhat/RMI/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 This project demonstrates how to use Java RMI (Remote Method Invocation) to distribute the computation of summing the digits of Pi.
-It allows multiple clients to send individual digits of Pi to a server, which performs the summation and returns the final result.
+It allows multiple clients to send digits of Pi to a server, which performs the summation and returns the final result.